Friday, May 13, 2011

 Top 10 Baseball Rivalries

 Note that, for each of these rivalries, the teams are listed in alphabetical order.
-Who is listed first has absolutely nothing to do with which team is more successful, or which team’s fans hate the other team and its fans more.
+Who is listed first has absolutely nothing to do with which team is more successful, or which team's fans hate the other team and its fans more, or even which one I might like (or at least tolerate) more.

 Note also that I am not counting World Series matchups.
 In order to be a real rivalry, these teams have to be able to face each other in the regular season, and I'm not counting Interleague play, either, so you can forget Yankees-Mets, Cubs-White Sox, Dodgers-Angels, Giants-A's, Orioles-Nationals, Indians-Reds, Royals-Cardinals, Brewers-Twins (which used to be an AL matchup), Rangers-Astros, and the former matchup of Blue Jays-Expos.
 The Yankees and Dodgers have faced each other 11 times, although not since 1981; the Yankees and Giants, 7 times, although not since 1962.
 A few other matchups have happened at least 3 times, but none of these at least 4.